d-g-Szabo/Blog-next.js-Typescript-Project/README.md

 🏹 Add a delete button to the post page that removes the post from the database.

 🏹 Add a new /posts/:id/comments/:id/edit route that allows editing a comment.
 Populate the form with the comment data, and save changes by updating the comment in the database with a server action.
-Please also provide an assignment reflection in your project README.md file.
-(Required)
-🎯 Please mention the requirements you met and which goals you achieved for this assignment.

-🎯 Were there any requirements or goals that you were not quite able to achieve?

-🎯 If so, could you please tell us what was it that you found difficult about these tasks?

-(Optional)
-🏹 Feel free to add any other reflections you would like to share about your submission e.g.
+# Reflections:

-    What went really well and what could have gone better?
+What went really well, and what could have gone better?

+Making new pages and components was straightforward.
+I was trying to make a seed.ts file, but I couldn't make it work.
+I guess that's something that is no longer a thing without a server.

-    Detailing useful external sources that helped you complete the assignment (e.g Youtube tutorials).
+Useful external sources that helped me complete the assignment (e.g Youtube tutorials).

+- none

-    Describing errors or bugs you encountered while completing your assignment.
+Errors or bugs I encountered while completing your assignment.
+I was trying to access the DB more than once on the same page to show the categories for the newPost page, but I got an error, so if I wanted to have more than one function accessing the DB, then I had to make a component inside that page so it would give me an error.

-    Requesting feedback about a specific part of your submission.
+Requesting feedback about a specific part of your submission:
+As I said above, I had to separate pages to make it work.
+Is there a way to just have one single page and do all of those things in one file, or the best way is to separate it into components as I did it?